1. Home

 • Hardly any screening

-• Hardly any early symptoms: The early stages of cervical cancer do not usually cause any symptoms such as pain.
+• Hardly any early symptoms: the early stages of cervical cancer do not usually cause any symptoms such as pain.
 A lack of education and also shame in relation to sexual health mean that many patients only come to us very late

-• Insufficient treatment options: Until the beginning of this year, it was not possible to offer radiochemotherapy (a combination of radiotherapy and chemotherapy for inoperable findings) in Malawi
+• Insufficient treatment options: until the beginning of this year, it was not possible to offer radiochemotherapy (a combination of radiotherapy and chemotherapy for inoperable findings) in Malawi

 • HIV is a huge risk factor: people living with HIV are six times more likely to develop cervical cancer due to their compromised immune system and Malawi has one of the highest HIV rates in the world